yWorks/yfiles-graphs-for-streamlit/README.md

 | `key`          | `str`  | Optional unique key for multiple component instances   | `None`                                      |

+The Widget is updating selected nodes and edges, such that they can be used in your python script.
+They're accessible through `widget.selected_nodes` and `widget.selected_edges`, where widget is just a placeholder for your created component name.

 ## Dynamic Property Mappings

 Properties can be customized per node/edge in two ways: